CKHOR002/java_loginapp/README.md

 7. Upon successful login, you will be redirected to the welcome page, which displays your name, username, and role.
 8. If you have a manager role, you will see a link to the restricted page.
 Clicking on the link will grant you access to the restricted page.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).